Extensions of the Linear Model

 \[\,\]

-Note: Each Gauss–Newton iteration solves an OLS problem built from a local linear approximation.
+Note: Each Gauss–Newton iteration solves an OLS problem — a regression of the current residuals on the columns of the Jacobian.
 The connection to OLS is transparent.

 Asymptotic Theory of NLLS